ocaml/platform-blog/opam-2-0-beta.md

 This is just a sample, see the full [changelog](https://github.com/ocaml/opam/blob/2.0-alpha4/CHANGES) for more:

-- **Automatic file tracking:**: <span class="opam">opam</span> now tracks the files installed by packages and is able to cleanly remove them when no existing files were modified.
-  The `remove:` field is now optional as a result.

 - **Sandboxed builds:** Command wrappers can be configured to, for example, restrict permissions of the build and install processes using Linux namespaces.

-- **Better error mitigation:** Through clever ordering of the shell actions and separation of `build` and `install`, most build failures do not affect the current installation.

-- **Configuration file:** This can be used to direct choices at `opam init` automatically (e.g. specific repositories, wrappers, variables, fetch commands, or the external solver).
-This can be used to override all of <span class="opam">opam</span>'s OCaml-related settings.

-- **Simpler library:** the OCaml API is completely rewritten and should make it much easier to write external tools and plugins.
-Existing tools will need to be ported.

 - **Compilers as packages:** This brings many advantages for <span class="opam">opam</span> workflows, such as being able to upgrade the compiler in a given switch, better tooling for